What is the College Career Center?

 - Turn in housing contracts as soon as possible.
 When it comes to dorms, the best rooms go fast.

-- Finally, participate in Freshmen Orientation at your college, and enroll in your classes for the fall semester.
+- Finally, participate in a Freshmen Orientation at your college, and enroll in your classes for the fall semester.

 - Register for the ACT